 Rick Cavender is known to many as the voice and personality behind the Cavender Auto Family of dealerships.
-True, he works his day job as President of Cavender Audi and has developed a solid reputation as a successful businessman and a caring community leader.
+True, he works his day job as Dealer Principal at Audi Dominion and has developed a solid reputation as a successful businessman and a caring community leader.
 In fact, he has been the recipient of the San Antonio Business Journal's "40 Under 40" award and the Jaycee's "Outstanding Young San Antonian."
 In 2017, Rick was nominated by his fellow Texas Dealers to be one of 49 candidates nationwide for Time Magazine’s Dealer of the Year.
 Measuring candidates for both business and community involvement, this annual award is one of the automobile industry's most prestigious honors.

-Active in the San Antonio community, Rick has served as president of the largest Rotary Club in the world and has led efforts to build playgrounds with City Year San Antonio at local elementary schools, churches and public libraries.
+Active in the San Antonio community, Rick has served as president of the largest Rotary Club in the world, He chaired the United Way to a record $56 million campaign and has led efforts to build over 20 playgrounds at local elementary schools, churches and public libraries.

 Keith Harter - Lead Guitar

 Composer, producer, musician and studio owner, this Virginia native got his first Kay guitar at age 12.
 Within five short years, Keith was rocking with local bands, often on the road, playing a variety of music styles from country to rock, jazz, R&B and even a little funk.
 To this day, Keith enjoys playing live music and can be found on stage playing lead guitar with The Rick Cavender Band.

 Keith was a music major at James Madison University in Harrisonburg Virginia and studied under Jackie King at the Southwest Guitar Conservatory in San Antonio, Texas.
 After graduating from SWGC, Keith joined the conservatory's teaching staff, and it was during that time that Keith got the bug for recording and writing commercial music.